eric-lindau/PSX-Smart-Interface/README.md

 ### 1.1
 * Improved stability and efficiency of add-on with CPU threading and fewer ticks per second
 * Improved error catching and error notifications for easier problem solving

+### 1.2 (not yet released)
+* Improved network efficiency and fixed a critical network bug that was causing PSX server to freeze/crash